GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ```

-The AR model can now be used to predict the time series (although 100 month in the future is way to much; grey lines indicate the standard error):
+The AR model can now be used to predict the time series (although 100 months in the future is way to much; grey lines indicate the standard error):

 ```r
 arpred <- predict(armod, n.ahead = 100)